abugher/os-deployment/README.md

 * Integrate this with ansible inventory for testing purposes.
 * Implement pre-deployment testing in ansible using VMs deployed this way.
 * Implement ansible testing using this tool.
 (Making sure Nagios shows all green is a good start.
 If more testing is necessary, it should probably be added to Nagios, anyway.)
+* Create or modify an ansible role to install requisites for this to run.
+(Install iptables, iproute2, and qemu packages.)
+* Codify relationship between `mkvm` and `mkvmnet`.
+(Maybe declare success when the net is up, then `mkvm` should check for success before trying to run.)

 # Requirements